hironico/nico.drive/README.md

 - COPY the "dotenv-sample" file into a file named ".env", then adapt to reflect your current setup.
 - npm install
 - npm run build
-- If you have digital camera files: npm run dcraw
 - npm run start
 - Connect WebDav client to your new server (follow vendor instructions)